 SSA's "Blue Book" Listing of Impairments contains hundreds of medical conditions that will automatically medically qualify a person for disability benefits.
 There is no listing specifically for migraines in Social Security's Blue Book, so a person who suffers only from migraines will not meet a listing.
 However, migraine headache sufferers may "equal" a listing if it can be shown that their symptoms are of equal severity to a listing for a similar condition.

 Because the latest medical research places migraines on the seizure spectrum, it's possible that someone with chronic migraines could equal the listings epilepsy.
 Merely having occasional migraines won't equal the listing.
 Migraines must occur at least twice a week, despite treatment, and impair mental functioning for several hours at a time.
 While it's quite difficult to equal the epilepsy (or any other) listing with migraines, your chances will be improved if your doctor provides an opinion that the limitations caused by your migraines are as severe as the limitations specified in the epilepsy listings.
+(See Nolo's article on the disability listings for epilepsy.)

 Even if your condition doesn't meet or equal a listing, you may still be approved for disability benefits through a "medical-vocational allowance."
 This is, in fact, the most common path to receiving disability benefits.
 In determining whether you qualify, Social Security takes into account your age, educational level, employment history, and Residual Functional Capacity (RFC) to decide whether there are jobs that exist in the U.S. that you can perform.